carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

+We should make the various target's "IMPLICIT_DEF" instructions be a single target-independent opcode like TargetInstrInfo::INLINEASM.
+This would allow us to eliminate the TargetInstrDesc::isImplicitDef() method, and would allow us to avoid having to define this for every target for every register class.

+//===---------------------------------------------------------------------===//

 With the recent changes to make the implicit def/use set explicit in machineinstrs, we should change the target descriptions for 'call' instructions so that the .td files don't list all the call-clobbered registers as implicit